Frequently Asked Questions

 Q: How do I know which sorority is right for me?

 A: Although recruitment as a whole is designed to allow potential new members ("PNMs") the chance to evaluate each sorority in a neutral setting, we understand that the choices you will make in recruitment may be very difficult ones.
-For this reason, at the mandatory Recruitment Orientation on Sunday, August 25, PNMs will be divided into groups which will each have two Recruitment Counselors ("RCs").
-These women have been specifically chosen and trained to handle your emotional, mental and recruitment needs throughout this process.
+For this reason, at the mandatory Recruitment Orientation (Saturday, August 22nd), PNMs will be divided into groups which will have two Recruitment Counselors ("RCs") each.
+These women represent all of our Panhellenic chapters and have dissaffiilated from their houses in order to be honest and impartial in guiding the PNMs.
+They have been specifically chosen and trained to handle your emotional, mental, and various recruitment needs throughout this process.

 Q: I am no longer going through recruitment, how do I get my money back?

 A: Unfortunately, Panhellenic will not refund your registration fee except in very particular cases (i.e. you are male and accidentally registered for fraternity recruitment via our registration link).
-If you believe you may have an applicable situation, please contact Stephanie Wetzel, VP Recruitment, at email@example.com.
+If you believe you may have an applicable situation, please contact Katie Levine, VP Recruitment, at email@example.com.

 Q: I have significant class conflicts with formal recruitment week - can I just come and go as fits my class schedule since my situation is so unique?

 A: NO!
 Please, do not create your own schedule.
-You must handle class conflicts by 1) emailing firstname.lastname@example.org with your class schedule and resulting conflicts, 2) listen to your assigned RC who will give you your recruitment schedule, and 3) handle make-up parties in appropriate time slots, which will be discussed between you and your RC before the day's parties begin.
+You must handle class conflicts by 1) emailing firstname.lastname@example.org with your class schedule and resulting conflicts, 2) listening to your assigned RC who will give you your recruitment schedule, and 3) handling make-up parties in appropriate time slots, which will be discussed between you and your RC before the day's parties begin.

 Q: I never received any information in the mail about recruitment, wasn't I supposed to?
 Where can I get this?

-A: We are sorry you never received the packet you should have gotten, we use the address you provide the school for orientation to send these out.
-Most of this information is on this website, and most of that lies on the Recruitment page.
-However, EVERYTHING you need to know will be addressed at the Formal Recruitment Orientation on the evening of Sunday, August 25 (a mandatory pre-recruitment event).
+A: We are sorry you never received the packet; we use the address you provide to the school for orientation to send these out.
+Most of this information is on this website (mostly on the Recruitment pages).
+However, EVERYTHING you need to know will be addressed at the Formal Recruitment Orientation (Saturday, August 22nd), which is mandatory for all potential new members.

 Q: I have to pay for rush myself - what does it cost to be in a sorority?

-A: Currently, dues range from approximately $1000-2000 per house for new members.
+A: Currently, new member dues range from approximately $1500-2500 per semester for the twelve Panhellenic chapters.
 However, dues tend to decrease significantly the next year when new member and initiation fees are no longer necessary.
 Likewise, keep in mind that as an upperclassman, living in a sorority house is often much cheaper than dorms or campus apartments.
 There are also a limited number of scholarships to help a few new sorority women each year.

 Q: I'm having trouble with the online application and payment AND/OR have changes to submit to my application.

-A: All difficulties with the application/payment and GENUINE, SERIOUS changes that ABSOLUTELY must be made can be be directed to our VP Recruitment, Stephanie Wetzel at email@example.com.
+A: All difficulties with the application/payment and GENUINE, SERIOUS changes that ABSOLUTELY must be made can be directed to our VP Recruitment, Katie Levine, at email@example.com.

 Q: Is rush only for undergrads or can graduate students also participate?